gnohgnij/Atlassian-Confluence-Comparator-Plugin/README.md

     - Make sure your version of Java JDK is [**8u251 or earlier**](https://www.oracle.com/sg/java/technologies/javase/javase8u211-later-archive-downloads.html).

-2. Navigate to the same directory as _pom.xml_ repository and enter command `atlas-run`.
+2. Navigate to the same directory as _pom.xml_ and enter command `atlas-run`.

 3. Open up [http://localhost:1990/confluence](http://localhost:1990/confluence) in your web browser.
 It takes a while for the Confluence instance to finish setting up.